Skip to main content

 The Inference CLI (inf) drives Catalyst from the terminal.
 It serves two main paths:

-1. Instrument your codebase so every LLM call your app makes is captured in Observe — inf instrument hands the job to an AI coding agent (Claude Code, OpenCode, or Codex) and walks you through the diff.
+1. Instrument your codebase so every LLM call your app makes is captured in Gateway — inf instrument hands the job to an AI coding agent (Claude Code, OpenCode, or Codex) and walks you through the diff.

 Sign up for an account at Inference.net to get started.